 - Make sure you know the names of the people who will be interviewing you and their role.
 You may be able to find out more about them on LinkedIn.

-You’ll be asked to bring along proof of ID and your address when you come in for your interview.
+You’ll be asked to provide proof of ID and your address at the interview stage, you can scan in these documents and email over to the recruitment team prior to your interview.
+We will need to see the original documents later in the process.
 Here's a list of what you can share:

-- Proof of your address, dated within the last six months.
-Any one of these is suitable:
+A proof of your address, dated within the last three months.

 - Utility bill

-We’ll confirm the outcome of your interview within a few days of you coming in to see us, or let you know when a decision will be made.
+We’ll confirm the outcome of your interview within a few days of your final interview, or let you know when a decision will be made.
 Regardless of the outcome, you’ll always hear from us.
 If you’re successful, we’ll talk you through the offer and let you know what happens next.
+If not, we will offer the opportunity for feedback should you wish to understand the reasons we came to that decision.

 Thinking of joining us?